opencost/opencost-website/docs/configuration/aws.md

 ---
 sidebar_position: 1
+title: Amazon Web Services
 ---

 # Amazon Web Services Configuration

 OpenCost will automatically read node information `node.spec.providerID` to determine the cloud service provider (CSP) in use.
-If it detects the CSP is AWS, it will attempt to pull data for the following:
+If it detects the CSP is Amazon Web Services (AWS), it will attempt to pull data for the following:
 * AWS On-Demand pricing from the configured public API URL
 * AWS [Spot Instance Data Feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) from the configured S3 bucket
-* XXX Cloud Cost details XXX
+* AWS cloud costs if configured [(see below)](#aws-cloud-cost-configuration).

 ## AWS On-Demand pricing configuration